Photography by @jacobduyane

 Follow online – Make sure you follow all your favorite retailers (and restaurants, bars, breweries and venues) online.
 They will be an invaluable source of info and can offer ways that you can support them that we may not have even considered.

-Season passes – While attractions remain closed for in the short-term, many offer season passes so that you can enjoy them later on.
+Season passes – While some attractions remain closed for in the short-term, many offer season passes so that you can enjoy them later on.

 Donate – Most of our most cherished cultural and arts venues, from the Des Moines Performing Arts and Des Moines Metro Opera, to Hoyt Sherman and the Des Moines Community Playhouse, offer ways to get involved through donations.
 Consider donating to your favorite arts organization (or all of them) to keep Greater Des Moines artsy.